 The Adjutant General”

 The camp was actually three camps.
-Camp One was where the men who captured on Bataan and taken part in the death march where held.
+Camp One was where the men who captured on Bataan and taken part in the death march were held.
 Camp Two did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp Three was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camps One and Three were later consolidated into one camp.
+Camp Three was where most of the men were captured when Corregidor surrendered were taken and it was later consolidated into Camp One.

 After arriving at the camp, Roy was selected to go out on a work detail at the Port Area of Manila.
-The POWs on the detail worked as stevedores at the port and remained on the detail for almost two years.
+The POWs left the camp around June 12 and were sent to Bilibid Prison.
+They were organized into detachments and sent to the Port Area on the 13th.
+On the detail worked as stevedores at the port and remained on the detail for almost two years.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.